 Based on the information that we have collected, Ball has been able to more accurately capture our Scope 3 emissions and develop a Science-Based Scope 3 emissions target, a 16% reduction by 2030 from a 2017 baseline.
-Ball will use this new target to further engage suppliers on value chain emissions management.
+Ball plans to use this new target to further engage suppliers on value chain emissions management.
 Ball defines success by increasing recycling rates globally towards 100%.
-Currently recycling rates vary globally, the lowest being 28% in Chile and the highest being 98% in Brazil.
-In the US recycling rates are only around 49%.
+In June 2021, Ball published its 2030 Sustainability Goals which includes a goal to align the industry to achieve a 90% global recycling rate for aluminum beverage cans, bottles and cups.